rollerozxa/voxelmanip.se/_projects/principia.md

 Since late 2020, I was hosting an unofficial community site replacement for the game ([principia-web](/projects/principia-web/)) and also later became the owner of the Principia Discord server, one of the last remnants of the community after the official community site shut down.
 So of course, I became involved in the open source development of the game.

-Currently I am the maintainer of the open source project, pushing the game's development and the first FOSS release of the game (1.5.2).
+Currently I am the maintainer of the open source project, pushing the game's development forward and making sure the project stays together.